Team-Cartographer/SUITS-2024-LMCC/README.md

 Team Cartographer's LMCC (Local Mission Control Console) code for the NASA SUITS (Spacesuit User Interface Technologies for Students) Challenge 2023/24. <br>

-This project is bundled with [Electron React Boilerplate](https://electron-react-boilerplate.js.org/) and styled with [TailwindCSS](https://tailwindcss.com/) as a customized overlay.
+This project is bundled with [Electron React Boilerplate](https://electron-react-boilerplate.js.org/) and styled with [TailwindCSS](https://tailwindcss.com/) and [Material UI](https://mui.com/) as a customized overlay.

 Contents: